luciangreen/mindreader/README.md

 **Currently Not Working**

-Mindreader is currently not working because it requires 10 algorithms to be inductively written for each mind read person per day.
+Mindreader is currently not working even if 10 algorithms are inductively written for each mind read person per day.
 It does not necessarily require the computer to meditate.

 # Mindreader